-An anti-social social extension to hide commenting systems like Disqus, Livefyre, Facebook, Twitter, WordPress, YouTube, etc.
+An anti-social social extension to hide commenting systems across the web, including Disqus and YouTube.

-Hide various commenting systems, including (but not limited to) Disqus, Livefyre, WordPress, Reddit, YouTube, Facebook, Twitter, various news sites and forums, etc.
+Hide various commenting systems across the web, including (but not limited to) Disqus, YouTube, various news sites and forums, etc.

 It's triggered when the page is first loaded, or the URL changes (you click a link), or the comments are injected into the page (Disqus and YouTube delay loading comments), or when you open the popup (via the extension icon in the toolbar) and choose to toggle a page or whitelist (allow) a new URL.